streamsets/tutorials/tutorial-custom-dataprotector-procedure/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Maven will generate a template project from the archetype with the *artifactId* you provided as its name.
+Maven will generate a template project from archetype with the *artifactId* ***custom-datacollector-field-processor*** as its name.

 This is what the folder structure should look like:

 ![image alt text](finder1.png)